sendelacruzjrHQ/HQ-BI-Assignment-API-Endpoint/readme.md

 Language used : PHP<br>
 Objectives :
-***The endpoint should expose some of the data from the newly created table valid_offers based on the request parameters.<br>
-***It should return a JSON response with the best deal (discount) for the hotel/checkin/checkout parameters.<br>
-***In other words - this API endpoint should return the offer with the best discount.<br>
+-The endpoint should expose some of the data from the newly created table valid_offers based on the request parameters.<br> -It should return a JSON response with the best deal (discount) for the hotel/checkin/checkout parameters.<br> -In other words - this API endpoint should return the offer with the best discount.<br>

 Request GET parameters:<br>